Intrinsec/comission/README.md

 - CSV
 - JSON (to allow the tool to be used in a CI process)

-The tool has been tested on Linux only.
-Colored output plus some other things should not work.
-Feel free to provide feedback on this topic if you try :).
+The tool has been tested on Linux and Windows.
+To avoid output pollution, I recommend setting `--no-color` option on Windows.

 ## Example